technicat/resume/resume.md

 [Massachusetts Institute of Technology](https://mit.edu/)

+Bachelors degree in Computer Science and Engineering

 1984-09-01 to 1988-05-31

-Computer Science and Engineering

 [Johns Hopkins University](https://jhu.edu/)

+Masters degree in Computer Science

 1991-09-01 to 1993-05-26

-Computer Science